-Our Principal Risks Principal Risk Change (from March Company Treatment plans Assurance 1.
+Principal Risk Change (from March 2019) Company Objective Treatment plans Assurance 1.
 Public and colleague safety We may fail to protect the safety, health and wellbeing of our customers, colleagues and contract partners, leading to harm.
-Risk rating -AMBER • Put people first ISO 45001 certified Occupational Health and Safety (OH&S) Management System is supported by a suite of policies, governance and management procedures.
+Risk rating -AMBER This risk is actively managed through the Occupational Health and Safety team's continued focus on asset and process safety alongside colleague well-being, a fair culture and our Life-Saving Rules.
+The team reacted promptly to the emerging Covid-19 risk, providing new safe working procedures and support for our colleagues mental health and wellbeing.
+They continue to monitor the response needed, including the risk of a second wave.
+Put people first ISO 45001 certified Occupational Health and Safety (OH&amp;S) Management System is supported by a suite of policies, governance and management procedures.
 OHS Training, competence and Standards.
 Defining the safety, operational, functional, assurance and compliance requirements to which Yorkshire Water operates.
-Cascading directly from the OH&S Policy.
+Cascading directly from the OH&amp;S Policy.
 Standards are mandatory for all Yorkshire Water colleagues and (unless otherwise stated) all contracted colleagues.
-OH&S improvement programme now fully delivered.
+OH&amp;S improvement programme now fully delivered.
 Life-Saving Rules in full operation across the whole business.
 Health and Safety Mental Health and wellbeing training for all colleagues.
 Safety, health and environment committee (SHE) monitors performance to target using detailed scorecard.
 The refreshed Health, Safety and Wellbeing strategy and supporting structure is embedding of best practice health, safety and well-being policies and procedures.
 Covid-19 Safety response and resilience is managed through the holistic company Incident management process.
 SHE committee oversee the management of occupational health and safety risks.
 Internal Audit test the effectiveness of second line assurance.
-External auditors test compliance with ISO45001.
-The Health and Safety specialist team and Asset Integrity team test on-going compliance with good practice policy and procedures through a coordinated programme of inspections and audits.
+External auditors test compliance with ISO45001 The Health and Safety specialist team and Asset Integrity team test on-going compliance with good practice policy and procedures through a coordinated programme of inspections and audits.
 Delivery of remaining Health and Safety Improvement programmes are assured by the Enterprise Portfolio Management Office (PMO).
 Integrated assurance is being provided over compliance with Covid-19 safe working procedures.
-2. Enough clean, safe drinking Be great with water Our flexible grid network.
-External accreditors test and water This risk has been certify ISO compliance across our company-wide integrated volatile through the year due Sompany wide integrated
+2. Enough clean, safe drinking water This risk has been volatile through the year due Be great with water Our flexible grid network.
+External accreditors test and certify ISO compliance across our company-wide integrated